Barry Goldwater: Personal life

 In 1934, Goldwater married Margaret "Peggy" Johnson, daughter of a prominent industrialist from Muncie, Indiana.
-The couple had four children: Joanne (born January 18, 1936), Barry (born July 15, 1938), Michael (born March 15, 1940), and Peggy (born July 27, 1944).
+The couple had four children: Joanne (born January 18, 1936), Barry Jr. (born July 15, 1938), Michael (born March 15, 1940), and Peggy (born July 27, 1944).
 Goldwater became a widower in 1985 and, in 1992, he married Susan Wechsler, a nurse 32 years his junior.
 Goldwater's son Barry Goldwater Jr. served as a Republican Congressman, representing California from 1969 to 1983.

 Goldwater's grandson, Ty Ross, is an interior designer and former Zoli model.
 Ross, who is openly gay and HIV positive, has been credited as inspiring the elder Goldwater "to become an octogenarian proponent of gay civil rights".

 Goldwater ran track and cross country in high school, where he specialized in the 880 yard run.
-His parents strongly encouraged him to compete in these sports, to his dismay.
-In 1940, Goldwater became one of the first people to run the Colorado River recreationally through Grand Canyon participating as an oarsman on Norman Nevills' second commercial river trip.
+In 1940, he became one of the first to run the Colorado River recreationally through the Grand Canyon, participating as an oarsman on Norman Nevills' second commercial river trip.
 Goldwater joined them in Green River, Utah, and rowed his own boat down to Lake Mead.
 In 1970, the Arizona Historical Foundation published the daily journal Goldwater had maintained on the Grand Canyon journey, including his photographs, in a 209-page volume titled Delightful Journey.

 In 1963, he joined the Arizona Society of the Sons of the American Revolution.
 He was also a lifetime member of the Veterans of Foreign Wars, the American Legion, and Sigma Chi fraternity.
-He belonged to both the York Rite and Scottish Rite of Freemasonry, and was awarded the 33rd degree in the Scottish Rite.
+He belonged to both the York Rite and Scottish Rite of Freemasonry and was awarded the 33rd degree in the Scottish Rite.

 Hobbies and interests

 Amateur radio

-Goldwater was an avid amateur radio operator from the early 1920s onwards, with the call signs 6BPI, K3UIG and K7UGA.
-The last is now used by an Arizona club honoring him as a commemorative call.
+Goldwater was an avid amateur radio operator from the early 1920s, with the call signs 6BPI, K3UIG and K7UGA.
+The last one is used by an Arizona club honoring him as a commemorative call.
 During the Vietnam War he was a Military Affiliate Radio System (MARS) operator.

 Goldwater was a spokesman for amateur radio and its enthusiasts.
-Beginning in 1969, and for the rest of his life, he appeared in many educational and promotional films (and later videos) about the hobby that were produced for the American Radio Relay League (the United States national society representing the interests of radio amateurs) by such producers as Dave Bell (W6AQ), ARRL Southwest Director John R. Griggs (W6KW), Alan Kaul (W6RCL), Forrest Oden (N6ENV), and Roy Neal (K6DUE).
+Beginning in 1969 and for the rest of his life, he appeared in many educational and promotional films (and later videos) about the hobby, produced for the American Radio Relay League (the national society representing the interests of radio amateurs) by such producers as Dave Bell (W6AQ), ARRL Southwest Director John R. Griggs (W6KW), Alan Kaul (W6RCL), Forrest Oden (N6ENV), and Roy Neal (K6DUE).
 His first appearance was in Dave Bell's The World of Amateur Radio where Goldwater discussed the history of the hobby and demonstrated a live contact with Antarctica.
-His last on-screen appearance dealing with "ham radio" was in 1994, explaining a then-upcoming, Earth-orbiting ham radio relay satellite.
+His last on-screen appearance dealing with "ham radio" was in 1994, explaining an upcoming Earth-orbiting ham radio relay satellite.

 Electronics was a hobby for Goldwater beyond amateur radio.
 He enjoyed assembling Heathkits, completing more than 100 and often visiting their maker in Benton Harbor, Michigan, to buy more, before the company exited the kit business in 1992.